ronin1/fastapi-template/README.md

 - Launch the profile `Debug: Loader (file)`
 - Your breakpoint should stop

+**NOTE:**

-**NOTE**: by default, only 1 thread is setup for this debugging profile.
-It also assumes you have virtual environment setup (as mentioned above) at `./.venv`
+- by default, only 1 thread is setup for this debugging profile.
+- The profile assumes you have virtual environment setup (as mentioned above) at `./.venv` & you've ran `make pip-setup` after this feature was added
+- Container run of Locust is not yet setup

 Happy Hacking 👾 🎉